-I am also working on collaborative research projects on topics such as income inequality and the college experience, Puerto Rican political mobilization, and media framings of opioid use.
+I am also working on several collaborative research projects on topics such as income inequality and the college experience, Puerto Rican political mobilization, and media framings of opioid use.
 My research has recently been published in Politics, Groups, and Identities.

 At Princeton, I am a technical research consultant for Princeton Research in Experimental Social Science (PRESS) and a graduate student affiliate of the Center for the Study of Democratic Politics (CSDP).
-I also have served as an Assistant Instructor for undergraduate courses in quantitative methods, experimental methods, and American politics.
+I also have served as an Assistant Instructor for undergraduate courses in quantitative methods, experimental methods, and American Politics.